2019 Mazda3 Sedan Review: Back to Basics

 2019 mazda3 sedan top view in grey in a forest

 Mazda is also taking a run at Subaru by offering all-wheel drive for the first time in a compact sedan.
-The i-Active All-Wheel-Drive system senses the vertical load on each of the four tires and works in concert with the system Mazda calls G-Vectoring Control to distribute torque as needed.
+The i-Active All-Wheel-Drive system senses the vertical load on each of the four tires and works in concert with the Mazda system called G-Vectoring Control to distribute torque as needed.
 Photo: Mazda

-The new 3 features a further evolution of Mazda’s familiar Kodo design language.
-We wouldn’t argue with the maker’s description of “sleek and elegant” – this is a great-looking sedan, although the C$300 Machine Grey metallic paint doesn’t necessarily to the shape full justice.
+The new 3 features are a further evolution of Mazda’s familiar Kodo design language.
+We wouldn’t argue with the maker’s description of “sleek and elegant” – this is a great-looking sedan, although the C$300 Machine Grey metallic paint doesn’t necessarily do the shape full justice.

-The hatchback, not tested here, features a strong, coupe-like C-pillar treatment that is perhaps more polarizing than the outgoing car’s design.
+The light clusters, front and rear, are attractive, too.
+LEDs are standard at the front, and the rear clusters get LEDs from the mid-range upwards.
+Not tested here, the hatchback features a strong, coupe-like C-pillar treatment that is perhaps more polarizing than the outgoing car’s design.
 We’ll leave it to you to make up your mind on that one.

 Controls and equipment

 Mazda hits design highs on the inside, too.
-The thin, flat dashboard design is distinctive and clean, and both it and the switchgear feel solid.
+The thin, flat dashboard design is distinctive and clean, making it and the switchgear feel solid.

 Multifunction display

-Ahead of the driver is an easy-to-read, 7in LCD multifunction display.
-One of its functions is to relay low tire pressure warnings from the direct tire pressure monitoring system (TPMS).
-Climbing into the 3 on a sub-zero morning, the TPMS was vocal in warning that the tires were below the recommended pressure.
+Ahead of the driver is an easy-to-read, 7-inch LCD multifunction display.
+One of its functions is relaying low tire pressure warnings from the direct tire pressure monitoring system (TPMS).
+Climbing into the 3 on a sub-zero morning, the TPMS was vocal warning that the tires were below the recommended pressure.

-The pressures came up as the tires warmed during the journey and the warning eventually went away, never to return, but the system’s admirable persistence could become irritating if you park your car outdoors through the winter.
+The pressures rose as the tires warmed during the journey, and the warning eventually disappeared, never to return.
+Still, the system’s admirable persistence could become irritating if you park your car outdoors through the winter.

 Infotainment system

-Atop the dashboard is a central 8.8in screen for the Connect infotainment system.
+Atop the dashboard is a central 8.8-inch screen for the Connect infotainment system.
 It’s one of the best such systems we’ve used.
-Operation is now entirely via an intuitive ‘HMI Commander’ dial between the front seats, rather than a touchscreen.
+Operation is now entirely via an intuitive ‘HMI Commander’ dial between the front seats rather than a touchscreen.

-We found it easy to navigate and the screen, which is angled slightly toward the driver, was clear to read in all light conditions.
-Sensibly, key controls are still available via conventional buttons.
+We found it easy to navigate and the screen, angled slightly toward the driver, was clear to read in all light conditions.
+Sensibly, critical controls are still available via conventional buttons.

 Front cabin layout

-Between the seats, the gear shift and HMI Commander have been moved forward and the armrest extended.
+The gear shift and HMI Commander have been moved forward between the seats, and the armrest has been extended.
 It all seemed ergonomically sound to us, but lovers of super-sized drinks might struggle to place them in the relocated central cupholders, which are now somewhat tucked underneath the ‘floating’ dashboard.
 There are alternative locations in the door pockets, however.

 Interior accommodation

-Front and rear head-and shoulder room, and rear legroom, are all slightly reduced from the outgoing model.
+The front and rear head-and-shoulder rooms and rear legroom are all slightly reduced from the outgoing model.
 We never felt tight for space in the new 3, but as an adult in the rear seats, things could feel a little cramped on a long journey.

 New Mazda3 seats